Syosset's Rebecca Margolin is top female finisher in LI Marathon

 Syosset's Rebecca Margolin is top female finisher in Long Island Marathon

 Where others may have quit, Syosset’s Rebecca Margolin kept going, and she’ll have a lifelong memory to show for it.
 The 24-year old ran most of Sunday’s Long Island Marathon with pulled hamstrings, but still prevailed.
-Margolin won the 26.2-mile women’s race in three hours, 30 minutes, 14.9 seconds — the first marathon victory of her running life, which she said began after high school.
+Margolin won the 26.2-mile women’s race in 3 hours, 30 minutes, 14.9 seconds, the first marathon victory of her running life, which she said began after high school.

 If running is about pain, and victory is about ignoring it, Margolin was a study in both.

-The race was competed on a two-lap course that began and ended in East Meadow’s Eisenhower Park.
+The race was on a two-lap course that began and ended in East Meadow’s Eisenhower Park.

 "The environment of that is electric," Margolin said of the New York City Marathon.
 "This one, it’s you alone.
 So, you kind of had to focus on what’s in front of you and just keep going forward.
 It’s a little more mental."

-Despite winning the Long Island, Margolin said she still prefers the crowds of New York City.
+Despite winning the Long Island, Margolin said she prefers the crowds of New York City.

-"The course was very difficult," said Flamarion, 37.
+"The course was very difficult," Flamarion said.
 "I started too fast . . .
 It was very warm."

 Flamarion said he enjoyed the atmosphere of the race, with his name being shouted by race announcers and spectators cheering as he crossed the line.